dry-python/returns/README.md

 How can we be sure that this function will be safe to use inside our complex business logic?

-We really can not be sure!
+We really cannot be sure!
 We will have to create **lots** of `try` and `except` cases just to catch the expected exceptions.
 Our code will become complex and unreadable with all this mess!